-There are over 24 Offers to spend your free time in Zurich region.
+There are over 43 Offers to spend your free time in Zurich region.

 The city of Zurich shows a perfect combination of culture, city life and nature.
 The old town of Zurich is located on both sides of the Limmat River.
 From Centralplatz you can get to Bellevue-Platz on the lake and from here you have a beautiful view over Lake Zurich.
 Here you also cross the Limmat.
 Very worth seeing are the guild houses along the Limmatquai.
 You can climb one of the towers of the Grossmünster and get an even better view.
 You can reach Zurich's local mountain Uetliberg with the Sihltal-Zürich-Uetliberg-Bahn (SZU) from the main station.

 Winterthur offers a medieval old town and the largest continuous pedestrian zone in Europe.
-Old magnificent mansions, the town hall passage and the Fischermädchenbrunnen are popular sights.
+Old magnificent mansions, the town hall passageway and the Fischermädchenbrunnen fountain are popular sights.
 In addition, 17 museums alone show that Winterthur is rightly considered a city of culture.
 An above-average number of the museums are sophisticated art collections, some of which originate from private estates.
-Every year at the end of September, Winterthur hosts the Open Doors.
-Artists from the city then open their studios to visitors interested in art.
+Every year at the end of September Winterthur hosts the "Open Doors".
+During the festival, artists from the city open their studios to visitors interested in art.

 Baden is a town known both as a spa town and as a cultural town.
-The 47 degree hot thermal water, in which even the Romans bathed, bubbles up from eighteen springs here.
+The 47 degree hot thermal water, in which even the Romans bathed, bubbles up from 18 springs here.
 Baden has a rich cultural scene.
 International cultural festivals are regularly held in the city.